Understanding Grace and the Law

 We would all agree that Jesus death did away with the need for animal sacrifices.
 But animal sacrifices were not nailed to the cross.
 Jesus' death also did away with the Levitical priesthood because Jesus won the right to become our high priest but neither was the priesthood nailed to the cross.
 We could say that, figuratively, the system of sacrifices and the priesthood were nailed to the cross but we don't need to deal in figures and symbols here - something, someone, literally was nailed to that cross.
 We need to understand correctly what was nailed to the cross and what ended because the death of Jesus on the cross brought in or revealed the true sacrifice and true priesthood and, understood correctly, helps us to understand the relationship between grace and the law.

 The whole question of what was nailed to the cross (there has been a long debate between grace and law) is very simple.
 Ask any child who knows the story "What was nailed to the cross?" and the answer won't be some complex reasoning about grace and law.
 It will be simply: "Jesus was."
-Jesus became a curse for us to pay the debt for our disobedience of the law and He was nailed to the cross.
+Jesus became a curse for us (which was needful for our salvation from sin) and He was nailed to the cross.

 To summarize the clues we have as to what the handwriting of ordinances might mean:

 1. The punishment appointed for disobedience of God's law.1.
 Punishment It was as a result of man's first disobedience that a curse or punishment (more correctly, a consequence) was pronounced on the earth: